peterahn8/Whispr/README.md

    - I'm only building the backbone of this web app to handle user interaction and server requests. `gpt-3.5-turbo` does the heavy lifting by delivering novel, creative, and structured roadmaps.

+## Use Case

+`Whispr` is a simple web app that helps aspiring developers plan their projects, from beginning to end.

 ### Problem

 1. Lack of long-term planning, leading to scope creep: